MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

-* **v3 plugins can be used by application programmers.** The plugins aren't bolted on after the fact, but a core element, implementing duplicate suppression, reception and transmission of messages, file monitoring, etc.. understanding v3 plugins gives people important clues to being able to work on sarracenia itself.
+* **v3 plugins can be used by application programmers.** The plugins aren't bolted on after the fact, but a core element, implementing duplicate suppression, reception and transmission of notification messages, file monitoring, etc.. understanding v3 plugins gives people important clues to being able to work on sarracenia itself.